Starting a Business

 We know opening, expanding, or relocating a business is challenging, with no shortage of details, questions, and uncertainty.
 Among these are the City permits you may need to open your doors.
 This page provides an overview of things to keep in mind as you plan for your new (or moved) business.

-Home Occupation.If you are operating your business out of your home, you will need a home occupation permit in addition to your business license.
-Home occupations are only issued for indoor activities with limited or no customer visits.
+Home Occupation.If you are operating your business out of your home, you will need to ensure your business meets the requirements for home occupations outlined in SMC 14.207.075(3).
+Home occupations are intended for indoor activities with limited or no customer visits.

 Signs.Most new or modified signs require a sign permit to ensure consistency with the adopted sign standards.
 Good signage will ensure that every business is visible and streetscapes remain un-cluttered.